 We may earn money or products from the companies mentioned in this post, which is at no additional cost to you.
 Also, we are using ChatGPT for some of the pictures, etc.

 The Sunflower House activities for grandparents and their grandchildren have been such a blessing to our family and, I hope, to yours in so many ways this year.
-From senior gardening fun to teaching grandkids about growing plants to spiritual lessons as we watched the gorgeous blooms keep their "eyes" fixed on the sun, it's made for many fun educational activities for grandparents and their grandchildren.
+From senior gardening fun to teaching grandkids about growing plants to spiritual lessons as we watched the gorgeous blooms keep their “eyes” fixed on the sun, it’s made for many fun educational activities for grandparents and their grandchildren.
+It has also reminded me of many comforting Bible verses along the way.
 As I was reviewing some of the photos I was struck by the way they mirrored our various seasons of life.

 First they are young – like our sweet grandkids (and like we once were – once upon a time).
 They need plenty of water, sprinkled on them daily – the water of God’s encouraging Bible verses, lots of love, plenty of hugs, and firm, loving discipline.

 “The work of grace has its root in the divine goodness of the Father, it is planted by the self-denying goodness of the Son, and it is daily watered by the goodness of the Holy Spirit; it springs from good and leads to good, and so is altogether good.”
 (Spurgeon via David Guzik)

 Just as we enjoyed watching the Mammoth Sunflower growing each day, we also are blessed to watch as our grandchildren grow – physically and spiritually – unfolding one “petal” at a time as we keep encouraging them to face the Son of God!

 Then the sunflower enters the “summer” season of its life which I equate to our adult kids.
 During this season our kids, Lord willing, stand firm and are so confident.
 We pray for them constantly – for wisdom, provision, guidance.